ADMINISTRATION:

 his twelve "Lancashire Lyrics" and after this

 time he was never to work in a mill again.
-Much of this work
+Much of this work described

-this publication with "Lancashire Rhymes" in
+with "Lancashire Rhymes" in 1864 and "Lancashire

-1864 and "Lancashire Songs" in 1866.
-His works
+Songs" in 1866.
+His works were immensely popular among

-were immensely popular among working people who readily identified
+working people who readily identified with his sentiments - many

-with his sentiments - many poems were set to music and became
+poems were set to music and became popular songs.
+Laycock's work

-popular songs.
-Laycock's work also constitutes a valuable record
+also constitutes a valuable record of working peoples' experiences

-of working peoples' experiences at the time.
+at the time.

 In 1865 Laycock became librarian and caretaker at Stalybridge